Remember, Reflect At Tree Of Life: Commemorating The 11 Lives Lost 3 Years Ago In Synagogue Shooting

-Now, three years later, we will pause to remember and reflect in spirit and action.
+Now, three years later, we pause to remember and reflect in spirit and action.

 An official commemoration ceremony will take place on Wednesday in Schenley Park.
 Pittsburgh Mayor Bill Peduto and Allegheny County Executive Rich Fitzgerald are expected to be in attendance.